 Does your pet have up-to-date vaccines and do you have copies of your pet’s medical records?
 All boarding facilities and veterinarian offices will require proof of immunization before accepting pets.

 Does your pet have a microchip?
 This is a permanent form of identification that can be your pet’s ticket back home in the event they get lost.
 Need a microchip?
 Schedule an appointment at the Louisiana SPCA’s Community Clinic.

 Compile a list of places to go.
 Consider staying with family or friends outside of the hurricane’s path.
 Look into pet-friendly hotels, shelters, or boarding facilities.

 Food and water.
 Keep food in an airtight, waterproof container.
 Water for pets should be in addition to the water you need for yourself and family.

 Medicine and medical records.
 Keep an extra supply of medicine your pet takes on a regular basis in a waterproof container.
 All boarding facilities and veterinarian offices require proof of immunization before accepting animals.
 Collar with ID tag; harness or leash.
 Your pet should always wear a collar with its rabies tag and identification.

 Documents.
 Place copies of your pet’s microchip information, registration, adoption papers, vaccination documents and medical records in a clear plastic bag or waterproof container.

 Crate or other pet carrier.
 Carriers should be large enough for your pet to stand up, completely turn around and lie down.
 Mark your name, address, phone number and an alternate contact on the carrier.

 Sanitation.
-Include pet litter, newspapers, towels, plastic trash bags and cleaners in your evacuation bag so you can pick up after your pet.
+Include pet litter, newspapers, towels, plastic trash bags and cleaners in your evacuation bag so you can pick up after your pet wherever you go.